bolstad/matomo-dev-dockercompose/README.md

 # Local Matomo Development Environment with Docker Compose

+**Author:** Christian Bolstad (christian@carnaby.se)

 This repository provides a docker-compose.yml configuration to set up a local development environment for Matomo analytics quickly.

 It features the latest Matomo and MariaDB images, a bind-mounted volume for live code editing of Matomo files directly from your host machine, and an exposed MariaDB port for direct database access.